 |Kaprun, Austria hosted by Peter Schaff, MD and Wolfhort Hauser, MD – 1993|

 |Voss, Norway hosted by Arne Ekeland, MD – 1995|

 |Whistler, British Columbia, Canada hosted by RJ Johnson, MD and R. Cadman, PhD – 1997|

 |Breuil Cervinia, Italy hosted by Paolo Zucco, MD – 1999|

 |Queenstown, New Zealand hosted by Michael Lamont, MNZSP – 2001|

 |Pontresina, Switzerland hosted by Greog Ahlbäumer, MD – 2003|

 |Arai, Japan hosted by Tsuneo Yamagishi, MD – 2005|

 |Aviemore, Scotland hosted by Mike Langran, MD – 2007|

 A major accomplishment of each of the ISSS meetings has been the publication of the proceedings of the presentations given during the congresses.
-These publications on skiing injuries can be found at the ISSS Publications link and will shortly be available for purchase directly from the ISSS on this website.
+These publications on skiing injuries can be found at the ISSS Publications link and can be purchased directly from the ISSS (contact us for more information).